GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 ![architecture diagram](https://storage.googleapis.com/gcp-community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/image7.png)

-In this diagram, the user@example.com authentication path is where Cloud Identity is used, while the access and authorization on Google Cloud resources is governed by Cloud IAM policies.
+In this diagram, the user@example.com authentication path is where Cloud Identity is used, while the access and authorization of Google Cloud resources is governed by Cloud IAM policies.

-You can provision users and groups in the [Admin console](https://admin.google.com), which lets you manage settings and identities for Google Cloud products like Google Cloud Platform or G Suite.
+You can provision users and groups in the [Admin console](https://admin.google.com), which lets you manage settings and identities for Google Cloud products like Google Cloud Platform and G Suite.
 If your users only need access to Google Cloud Platform, you can give them [Cloud Identity licences](https://support.google.com/cloudidentity/answer/7384684), which exist in the Free and Premium tiers.
 There is a default limit of 50 free users for each Cloud Identity account.
 To rasie this limit, contact Google Cloud support.